inurinizzati/HACKHATON_G31/README.md

    - item: Represents the name of the item.

-   - scene: An instance of the Scene class, which is responsible for displaying scenes related         to the item.
+   - scene: An instance of the Scene fuction , which is responsible for displaying scenes related to the item.

    - next: A pointer to the next node in the linked list.